The Bhima Koregaon case has made headlines as several human rights activists were ordered by the Supreme Court to be released.

 According to the Pune police, the first arrests occurred on June 6, 2018.
-Sudhir Dhawale, Surendra Gadling, Mahesh Raut, Shoma Sen, and Rona Wilson’s arrest were made.
+Rona Wilson, Sudhir Dhawale, Surendra Gadling, Mahesh Raut, and Shoma Sen were all apprehended.
 This case has also affected many others in India, besides the five people.

 This article on Bhima Koregaon Case will be helpful to the UPSC aspirants in their UPSC exam preparation.